The 1 Bad Communication Habit That Makes You Frustrating to Deal With

 Most of us can’t wait to assert ourselves with potential clients or a new connection.
 But in our hastiness, we miss the more significant opportunity to listen and take in more information that will make us look good later.
 And sometimes, it gets worse when we’re nervous.
 That’s when we look unprofessional and lose out.

 3. Listen with the other person’s interest in mind

 Had a recent conflict?
 Is the team not on the same page?
 If you really want to reconnect with those who have distanced themselves from you, listen for meaning and understanding with the other person’s needs in mind.

 This will give you the edge to build trust.
-In the work setting, you benefit from this style of listening because the more receptive you are to helping others, the safer you make it for them to be open enough to give you great input, great ideas, great contributions.
+In the work setting, you benefit from this style of listening because the more receptive you are to helping others, the safer you make it for them to be open enough to give you great input, great ideas, significant contributions.